New Patients

 Registration

-We offer two routes to register with the Practice (download and complete the following documents / forms according to your chosen registration route):
+We offer two routes to register with the Practice (access/download and complete the following documents / forms according to your chosen registration route):

 1. Electronic Registration (preference)

-2. Paper Registration – these forms are available from Reception
+2. Paper Registration – this form is also available from our Reception

 Next Steps

-Once you have completed your registration and any supporting information you will need to present in person your identity documents (plus any supporting medication evidence) to the surgery Administration team complete your registration – see Identity Documents.
+Once you have completed your registration and any supporting information you will need to present in person your identity documents, see above, to the surgery Administration team complete your registration – see Identity Documents.
 (This step can be performed at the same time if you are registering using paper copies (i.e. Paper Registration)).

 It is a good opportunity to book your ‘new patient appointment’ when you present your documentation.
 Please be aware that if you have repeat medication we will only be able to issue 1-month (28-days) prior to your ‘new patient appointment’.